 Want to learn more about the factoring process with OTR?

 Factoring companies charge a percentage of the invoice amount for their services.
 Many factoring companies will also charge various “additional fees” on top of the factoring percentage to help advertise a lower upfront rate.
 These fees can add up quickly and have a major impact on the effective rate that you are paying for.
 We have put together a list of common additional fees that we have come across when studying our competitors.

 When you have these hidden fees, your rate quickly starts to add up.
 That’s why it’s important to understand all the fees that the factoring company can charge you.
-When you factor with OTR, the only additional fee you will see with our program is a $1 ACH Direct Deposit or $30 same-day wire.
+When you factor with OTR, the only additional fee you will see with our program is a small ACH Direct Deposit fee, or competitive expedited funding options for instant deposits with BOLT.
 We eliminate all additional processing, sign-up, and monthly minimum fees so what you see is what you get.

 What To Consider When Signing an Invoice Factoring Contract?

 We always say “if the rate sounds too good to be true, it likely is.”
 All factoring companies have a contract and every single one has a period that you must commit to that factoring company.
 There are countless tricks and hidden terms that we have seen through the years added in contracts.
 It’s easy to miss some of the important terms and conditions but then you find yourself locked into a difficult situation to get out of.